Liquid trade waste

 Pre-treatment

-Pre-treatment is any activity that removes contaminants from wastewater (eg, grease and oil) prior to discharging it to the sewerage system.
+Pre-treatment is any activity that removes contaminants from wastewater (eg, grease and oil) before it is discharged to the sewerage system.

 Pre-treatment equipment may include devices such as sink screens/strainers and grease arrestors that are installed in businesses where the activity produces oily and fatty wastes such as a restaurant or takeaway food outlet.

-The installation of appropriate pre-treatment processes and devices should be specific to the activity being undertaken.
-This is necessary in the management of trade waste because it assists in reducing the concentration levels of substances discharged from business activities, to levels that the sewerage system can effectively transport and treat.
+The installation of appropriate pre-treatment processes and devices should be specific to the activity being carried out.
+This is necessary in the management of trade waste because it assists in reducing the concentration levels of substances discharged from business activities to levels that the sewerage system can effectively transport and treat.

 Discharging liquid trade waste without approval is an offence.

-If you intend to carry out a business activity that generates and discharges liquid trade waste into Council's sewerage system, you will need to complete a Liquid Trade Waste Application to obtain approval from Council under Section 68 of the Local Government Act 1993 (the Act).
+If you intend to carry out a business activity that generates and discharges liquid trade waste into Council's sewerage system, you will need to complete a Liquid Trade Waste Application to get Council approval under Section 68 of the Local Government Act 1993 (the Act).
 This applies to both new and existing trade waste dischargers.

 How to apply